-For the peace of the world, for the welfare of the holy Church of God, and for the unity of all peoples, let us pray to the Lord.
+For the peace of the world, for the welfare of the holy Church of God, andfor the unity of all peoples, let us pray to the Lord.

 We pray for Justin, Archbishop of Canterbury; Michael, our Presiding Bishop; Paula, our Bishop; Joseph, Archbishop of the Upper Nile Province, and Simon, Bishop of the Diocese of Renk, South Sudan; for Jesse, Jim, Betsy, Ralph, Tim, and Judy, our clergy; and for all the clergy and people, let us pray to the Lord.
+Lord, have mercy.

 For our President, Joe, for the leaders of the nations, and for all in authority, let us pray to the Lord.
+Lord, have mercy.

 For this city, for every city and community, and for those who live in them, let us pray to the Lord.
+Lord, have mercy.